 420.302 - Chemistry of Natural Processes

 This course provides students with a basic understanding of the fundamentals of chemistry, of Earth's interrelated chemical systems, and of how to manipulate and interpret chemical data.
 Topics include molecules and chemical bonding, states of matter, thermodynamics, and kinetics.
 Through a series of exercises, students apply chemistry principles to solve real-world environmental problems.
+Offered online twice a year.
 Prerequisite: Students are urged to take 420.301 Quantitative Methods for Environmental Sciences before enrolling in this course.

 420.601 - Geological Foundations of Environmental Science